 The Newfoundland & Labrador Psychology Board (NLPB) regulates the profession of Psychology in the province of Newfoundland & Labrador, Canada

-Applicants who are hold registration/licensure as a Psychologist in other jurisdictions may be eligible for fast-track procedures.
+Applicants who hold registration/licensure as a Psychologist in other jurisdictions may be eligible for fast-track procedures.
 Supporting documentation is required at the time of application.

-Candidates already registered as a Psychologist in other Canadian jurisdictions may be registered under fast track procedures as defined in the Canadian Free Trade Agreement (CFTA) (formerly known as the Agreement on Internal Trade (AIT).
-Required documentation is outlined in Sections 1 and 3 of the Application form for registration through the CFTA/AIT.
+Candidates already licensed to practice Psychology in other Canadian jurisdictions may be registered under fast track procedures as defined in the Canadian Free Trade Agreement (CFTA) (formerly known as the Agreement on Internal Trade or AIT).
+Required documentation is outlined in pages 3 and 5 of the Application form for registration through the CFTA/AIT.

 While the board has registered Psychologists from a number of jurisdictions around the world, it is the responsibility of the applicant to show that their credentials meet those specified in the Psychologists Act (2005).

 In particular, the board requires evidence that degrees are equivalent in level and content of acceptable degrees in Canada.

 Normally, an applicant who has completed their training internationally, would have to have their academic credentials assessed by a member organization of ACESC (http://canalliance.org/en/).
 This assessment, upon completion, must be forwarded to the Board office directly by the assessment service.